-The address of then registered office of Berkshire Hathaway, Inc is:

-3555 Farnam Street, Omaha, Nebraska 68131.
+The address of the registered office of Berkshire Hathaway, Inc is: 3555 Farnam Street, Omaha, Nebraska 68131.

-The parent of the smallest group in which these financial statements are consolidated is Northern Powergrid Holdings Company, incorporated in United Kingdom.
+The parent of the smallest group in which these financial statements are consolidated is Northern Electric plc, incorporated in United Kingdom.

-The address of Northern Powergrid Holdings Company is:

-Lloyds Court, 78 Grey Street, Newcastle upon Tyne, NE1 6AF.
+The address of the registered office of Northern Electric plc is: Lloyds Court, 78 Grey Street, Newcastle upon Tyne, NE1 6AF.